-Poison dart frogs have a variety of brig colors-yellows, oranges, reds, greens blues-poison dart frogs aren't just big show-offs either.
-Those colorful design tell potential predators that they are really poisonous.
-For example, the golden poison dart frog has enough think that poison dart frogs get their toxicity from some of the insects they eat.
+Poison dart frogs have a variety of bright colors

+-yellows, oranges, reds, greens, blues-poison dart frogs aren't just big show-offs either.

+Those colorful designs tell potential predators that they are really poisonous.
+For example, the golden poison dart frog has enough poison to kill a bunch of mice.
+Scientists think that poison dart frogs get their toxicity from some of the insects they eat.

-Poison dart frogs are as small as a pape clip.
+Poison dart frogs are as small as a paper clip.